This post about how to make pickles contains affiliate links.

-And the best part… your dill pickles will be ready to eat in about three weeks, and will continue to ferment as long as you leave them in the sealed jars.
-Bubu says the pickles are best served in the 3-6 month period, but still taste good at 9 months.
-After a year they may lose some of their crispness, but they’ll still be edible, so she says not to worry.
+Remember, your pickles will continue to ferment as long as you leave them in the sealed jars.
+Put them in the fridge when they reach desired crunch and texture to slow the fermentation.
+Bubu says the pickles will taste best in the 2-6 month period, but they also will taste good at nine months.
+After a year they lose much of their crispness, but they’ll still be edible, so she says not to worry.
 Once you open a jar, store it in its brine in the fridge for best results.

 Last but not least, here is the dill pickle-packing crew posing with about half of the pickle jars we packed.
 Bubu has officially passed the pickle-making torch and dill pickle recipe onto three generations in one fell swoop!

 An important note about pickling and fermenting: